kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 output: oapi.gen.go
 ```

 First we define a new API endpoint in our OpenAPI 3.0 specification.
 The info section provides metadata, including the API version (1.0.0) and the title (Scanner Operator API).
 Under paths, the root path (/) is defined with a GET operation.
 The response for a successful GET request (HTTP status 200) is specified to return HTML content, with the content type as text/html, and the response schema being a simple string.
 We will create such definitions for all of our endpoints including the WebSocket too.
+A great resource that can help us when specifying such definitions is the official [Swagger](https://swagger.io/docs/specification/v3_0/describing-parameters/) documentation website.

 ```yaml
 # internal/oapi/oapi_definition.yaml